shuane/gists/README.md

 # useful gists

-This is a collection referencing my gists or gists from other people thatI have found along the way
+This is a collection referencing my gists or gists from other people that I have found along the way

 ## my gists